swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 A new GAP in the future will aim to create a (Aragon) DAO that will vote on how to deploy the funds.

 A new metric will be inserted in the Masternodes page, showing the Fund’s current balance. (https://masternodes.swarm.fund/#/) (implementation time to be discussed)

-This particular GAP only focuses on approving its creation and a few basic rules to begin saving as soon as possible.

-New GAPs to improve the Swarm Masternodes Fund are welcome.

-If a future GAB will approve closing the Swarm Masternodes Fund entirely, all of the (remaining) tokens will be redistributed to the original wallets in a way proportionate to their contribution.

 ## Purpose and rationale for the policy change and its intended outcomes